Gap Year Fellows

 Check out the posts below to learn more about our students and their experiences!

-FSU’s Gap Year Program allows newly accepted students to defer their university acceptance for twelve months to pursue a personal or professional interest outside of a traditional, classroom setting.
+FSU’s Gap Year Program allowed newly accepted students to defer their university acceptance for twelve months to pursue a personal or professional interest outside of a traditional, classroom setting.

 Latest Blog Posts